drseg/swift-fsm/README.md

 `ExpandedSyntaxBuilder` implements `SyntaxBuilder`, providing all the SMC-equivalent syntax, alongside the new `matching` statements for working with predicates.

-`Predicate` requires the conformer to be `Hashable` and `CaseIterable`.
+`Predicate` requires the conformer to be `Hashable, Sendable` and `CaseIterable`.
 It is possible to use any type you wish, as long as your conformance to `Hashable` and `CaseIterable` makes logical sense.
 In practice, this is likely to limit `Predicates` to `Enums` without associated types, as these can be automatically conformed to `CaseIterable`.

 ### Implicit Matching Statements